 Mexican cheesecake – 2

 Pumpkin Soup – 2

 So I’ve been feeling very pleased with my efforts and grateful for the meals that others have contributed.

 As it stands, I have 33.5 cm I want to lose from my waist after the birth, in order to fit back into my pre-pregnancy clothes!
 I would have 19.1 kg to lose to get back to my pre-pregnancy weight, although I’m not as concerned about what the scales will say, and I imagine that whilst I’m breastfeeding I might have a bit of extra weight on the boobs!
 I’d also like to gain a kg or two of extra muscle to what I had before.
 I’m aware that this will take some time, but I look forward to sharing the ‘other side’ of my fitness journey with you.

 If you enjoyed reading about my pre natal fitness journey, I’d love for you to leave a comment below.
 Tell me a bit about your own pregnancy journey or about some of the other pregnancy blogs you are following!

-Next you may want to read about my home birth story.
+Next, you may want to read about my home birth story and postpartum fitness blog.
 A couple of others that you might want to bookmark for later are these essential self care tips for new moms as well as these awesome ideas for a successful postpartum exercise plan.
 If you’re a mom and you think you might be suffering from postpartum incontinence, find if you’ve got it and what to do about it.
-For some online fitness advice, try my physical fitness blog category.